noveDog/Sagittarius/README.md

 1. Close LP stake in stakePool
 2. Redesign the official website and DAPP, and add a new docs page.
 3. Development investment projects.

+## About
+ We are welcome any suggestion and will give SGR for the contributor.